jerome3o/jerome3o.github.io/projects/_posts/2023-02-11-mlrig_build.md

 ### On-off button

 Funny story - After putting it all together, I realised that I didn't have a power button.
 I was turning it on and off by manually shorting the pins on the motherboard.
 I realised the GPUs had an overclocking button on them, so I figured I could just use that.
-It was only attached to the GPU with some header pin, so I just pulled them off and plugged it into the motherboard, and it worked!
+It was only attached to the GPU with some header pins, so I pulled it off and plugged it into the motherboard, and it worked without modification!

 ![build_3](/projects/assets/mlrig_build_3.jpg)